Models for the common knowledge logic

-holds by letting $k=1$ and $\phi_{1}=\bot$ in (\ref{cright}).
-Hence, the Lindenbaum-Tarski algebra $\linomega$ is a CKL-algebra.
-Since $\psmh$ and $\psomega$ are complete with respect to the class $\fckl$ of all CKL-frames, $\linmh=\linomega$.
+holds in the Lindenbaum-Tarski algebra $\linomega$ of $\psomega$.
+Therefore, $\linomega$ is a CKL-algebra.
+Since $\psmh$ and $\psomega$ are equivalent, $\linmh=\linomega$.
 Suppose that $X$ is countable.
-Then, there exists a bijection from the set $\propvar$ of propositional variables to $X$, and we can identify a formula of the common knowledge logic with a term of modal algebras.
-Then, it is easy to see that $\phi\equiv\psi$ is derivable in $\psomega$ if and only if $\phi=\psi$ holds in $\freeomega(X)$, and the same relation holds between $\psmh$ and $\freemh(X)$.
-Hence,
+Then, we can recursively define a bijection from the set of formulas of the common knowledge logic to the set of terms of modal algebras.
+It is straightforward to see that $\phi\equiv\psi$ is derivable in $\psomega$ if and only if $\phi=\psi$ holds in $\ackl$, and the same relation holds between $\psmh$ and $\amh(X)$.
+Therefore,